Jeju language: Orthography

 This article will use the government's orthography where the two differ.

 Transliteration or romanization

 The transliteration scheme generally used in Korean linguistics, including when transcribing Jeju, is the Yale Romanization system.
-Yang C., Yang S., and O'Grady 2019 instead use a variant of the Revised Romanization system with the addition of the sequence aw for ㆍ //ɒ//.
+Yang C., Yang S., and O'Grady 2019 instead use a variant of the reversible Revised Romanization system with the addition of the sequence aw for ㆍ //ɒ//.

 This article also uses Revised Romanization with the addition of aw, but without Yang C., Yang S., and O'Grady 2019's one-to-one correspondence between Hangul glyphs and the Latin alphabet.

 Phonology

 Consonants

 The non-approximant consonants of Jeju correspond to the nineteen non-approximant consonants of Standard Korean, and Jeju displays the three-way contrast between stops and affricates characteristic of Modern Korean.
 Whether the voiced glottal fricative //ɦ//, absent in Standard Korean, exists as a phoneme in Jeju or merely as an allophone of //h// remains disputed.
 A 2000 acoustic and aerodynamic study of eight native Jeju speakers concludes that "the consonants of the two languages seem to be the same in every respect... the phonetic realization of all [Jeju] consonants are the same as those found in [Seoul] Korean."